 - cogeneration and trigeneration.

+For an infographic of how an embedded generator works visit AEMC here.
 You need to apply if you want to install embedded generation, even if you are installing a standby generator and don’t intend to export electricity back to the network.